rumenji/Capstone-II-Travelly/Documentation/project_proposal.md

 # Project Proposal

-This project is about creating a web application that allows help desk users to keep track of issues by creating tickets, and activity logs for each ticket.
+This project is about creating a web application that allows users to create trip itineraries, search for places of interest and add them for each day of their trip so they can plan and keep track of daily activites.
-The app also has metrics that will be displayed on the dashboard homepage.

 ## Goal

-- A web application that allows help desk users to create support tickets and log activities.
+- A web application that allows users to track their trip activities
-- The app will provide statistics about the issues and time logged.
+- The app will provide the option to add activities per day.
-- The app will keep track of the clients.
+- The app will show relevant POIs that can be added to the itinerary.
-- There will be two user types - admin and standard, with the admin being able to set the app for the standard users.
+- The app will require login - no permission levels required

 ## User Profile

-There'll be two users type:
+There'll be a single user type:
-- Admin
-  - Admin can create, update, and delete setting types, like ticket priority, status, and type; configurations status, and configurations.
-  - Admin can create, update, and delete users.
-  - Admin can perfomr all regular user tasks.
 - Regular users
-  - Regular users can create, update, and log activites for tickets.
+  - Regular users can create, update, and log trips.
-  - Regular users can view tickets created by other users.
+  - Regular users can add activities/POIs to trips.
-  - Regular user can view and create contacts.
-  - Regular users can view the dashboard.
+  - Regular users can search for POIs.

 ## Data / API Information

-The data will be logged by the help desk users.
+The data about POIs will be privided by the TomTom Places API.
-Admins will have to set up the app for the users beforehand.
-External API will be used to send email notifications to clients, and a copy to the assigned employee.
+Users can search for POIs and add them to their itinerary.
+The local database will store information about the trip - optional location and time period.
+It will also store information about days of the trips - each day will have different activities/POIs added to it, with the time it would take to visit.

 ## Methodologies

 ### Tech Stack

-- Python
+- Node.js
-- Flask
+- Express.js
 - JavaScript
-- jQuery
+- React
 - CSS
 - Bootstrap
-- Flask-SQLAlchemy
-- WTF-Forms
+- PostreSQL
 - Bcrypt
-- Bokeh

 ### Database Schema